mmking2048/tech-stuff/20191229_kubernetes_external_traffic/README.md

     - port: 3355 # external port
       targetPort: 80 # pod port
   type: LoadBalancer

-# AKS has a LoadBalancer included in kubernetes cluster by default
-# so in AKS, this creates a new public IP and associates it with LoadBalancer
 ```

 Here, "port" refers to the external port (port on LoadBalancer) and "targetPort" refers to the pod port.